jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 # Introduction
 I wrote about __Large Language Models__ (LLMs) and __Generative AI__ (GenAI) in my previous [blog](https://jhumelsine.github.io/2024/09/18/llm-genai.html).
 This blog will provide suggestions on how to invoke good results from LLMs and GenAI via [prompt engineering](https://en.wikipedia.org/wiki/Prompt_engineering).

 I learned most of these prompt patterns from two online courses I recently audited: [Generative AI: Prompt Engineering Basics](https://www.coursera.org/learn/generative-ai-prompt-engineering-for-everyone/home/welcome) and [Prompt Engineering for ChatGPT](https://www.coursera.org/learn/prompt-engineering/home/welcome).
-There are many more resources available in the [References](#References) at the bottom of this blog entry.
+There are more resources available in the [References](#References) at the bottom of this blog entry.

-I will describe Prompt Engineering Patterns with examples.
+I will describe Prompt Engineering Patterns with a few examples.
 I will not provide my GenAI generated results for the following reasons:
-* They will consume too much space if listed here.
+* They would consume too much space if copied here.
 * Watching GenAI generate responses in real time will have a greater impact than reading my responses.
 * Your responses and my responses will not be the same.
 GenAI results always vary, even with the same prompt.

 I recommend having an LLM/GenAI platform open as you read this.
-[ChatGPT](https://chatgpt.com/) provided by [OpenAI’s](https://openai.com/) offers paid subscriber and free ChatGPT options.
+[ChatGPT](https://chatgpt.com/), provided by [OpenAI’s](https://openai.com/), offers paid subscriber and free ChatGPT options.
 I use the free version of ChatGPT, which requires a login.
-It can be created on the platform, or you can use other platform accounts, such as Google.
-While I’ll confirm my prompt examples in ChatGPT, I think most will work in other [LLM/GenAI platforms](https://jhumelsine.github.io/2024/09/18/llm-genai.html) as well.
+It can be created on their platform, or you can use other platform accounts, such as Google.
+While I have confirmed my prompt examples in ChatGPT, I think most will work in other [LLM/GenAI platforms](https://jhumelsine.github.io/2024/09/18/llm-genai.html) as well.

 Copy-and-paste my prompt examples into your chosen LLM/GenAI platform as you proceed through this blog.
 And by all means, experiment as you follow along.